-- a.
-Invested in capital assets, net of related debt consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds or other borrowings that are attributable to the acquisition, construction or improvement of those assets, if applicable. - b.
-Restricted net assets consists of net assets with constraints placed on their use either by 1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments, or 2) law through constitutional provisions or enabling legislation, if applicable. - c.
-Unrestricted net assets all other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+a.
+Net investment in capital assets - consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds or other borrowings that are attributable to the acquisition, construction or improvement of those assets, if applicable.

+- b.
+Restricted consists of net position with constraints placed on their use either by 1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments, or 2) law through constitutional provisions or enabling legislation, if applicable. - c.
+Unrestricted all other net position that does not meet the definition of "restricted" or "net investment in capital assets."